 Nothing much yet, other than the person who’s written it, Richard Summers-Calvert, is one of the funniest people I know.
 We’ve done a couple of films together for Pinpoint Productions, and it’s such fun acting with him.
 I read a draft of it a while back and it made me laugh a lot.
 Richard is ridiculous.

-Which of your theatre roles has received the best audience reaction?
+Which of your acting roles would you say has been the most challenging?

-Would you like to direct a theatre show?
+Would you like to direct a production in the future?

 Nooooooooooooooo… I don’t think I’d be very good at it.
 I’m writing something for a film I’d like to do, but even then I’d probably have to get someone else to direct.
 I’d get jealous of the actors getting to act.

-Do you have any stage or screen roles coming up which you can tell us about?
+Do you have any roles coming up that you can tell us about?

 Follow Jamie on: